RamdlanFaqih/wedding-invitation/README.md

 🎵 Music Player — Autoplay / play-pause controls for background music

-📱 Bottom Bar Navigation — Persistent navigation for mobile-friendly access to sections

-✉️ Invite-by-name — let guests type their name and generate a personalized invite

 🔗 Auto-copy invite link  — one-click copy of a personalized message template with the invite link to clipboard

 ## Tech Stack